 Authors have also dedicated a few chapters to the functional programming paradigm and teach how you can use both functional as well as oops paradigms in java applications.

 And in the end, you get a good comparison between Java and Scala.
-Scala is fast becoming the language of choice for functional programming and runs on JVM, so it is worth keeping an eye on that.
+Scala is popular for functional programming and runs on JVM.

 Professionals working actively on the latest versions of Java can make the most out of this book.
-I would easily classify this one as a good book to read in case you are planning to prepare for a Java certification.
+A good book you are planning to prepare for a Java certification.

-It is worth noting that, authors do not go too much into the basics and may not be suited well suited for absolute beginners.
+It is worth noting that authors do not go too much into the basics.
+So this book may not suit absolute beginners.

 Scott Oaks (O’Reilly Media, February 2020)